Contentful Personalization & Analytics

 • getUserAgent: () => string | undefined

-Fetch options allow for configuration of a Fetch API-compatible fetch method and the retry/timeout logic integrated into the Optimization API Client.
+Fetch options allow for configuration of a Fetch API-compatible fetch method and the retry/timeout logic integrated into the SDK's bundled API clients.
 Specify the fetchMethod when the host application environment does not offer a fetch method that is compatible with the standard Fetch API in its global scope.

 Option Required?
 Default Description